 In addition to being visually overwhelming, infographics can be confusing when they contain too much information.
 This confusion may make readers more likely to scroll past the infographic without reading it.

 While creating an infographic can seem intimidating, there are ways to make the process go more smoothly.
 Here are some of the exceptional tips on how to create a successful infographic!

 1. Know Your Audience Before You Get Started

 The initial step is to decide who you want your audience to be.
 Are they people within your organization?
 Consumers of your product?
 People in your community who don’t know much about the topic you’re covering in the infographic?

-One better way to figure out what your audience wants is by looking at other infographics and doing content analysis.
-For example, if your infographic will be for internal use, look at how others within your industry have created their graphics.
+One better way to determine your audience’s wants is by looking at other infographics and doing content analysis.
+For example, if your infographic is for internal use, look at how others within your industry have created their graphics.

 Notice the tone, the topics they choose to address, and how they are visually presented.
 These will all help you determine what your audience wants to see so you can tailor your infographic accordingly.

 2. Choose a Topic That Your Audience Will Find Interesting

 One mistake people make when creating infographics is choosing an unappealing topic that doesn’t capture their audience’s attention.
 Your topic needs to be interesting enough to keep your readers’ attention for the duration of the infographic.

 It is an added benefit if you choose an interesting and informative topic.
 Some topics do better when they are trending and are overloaded with information but need a better way to present available information.